Therese Noël Allen

 -Galway Kinnell, St. Francis and the Sow

-Our work will focus, not only on the healing of your trauma, but also engage us in an exploration of how you have coped (what modern psychology might call your 'symptoms').
-We hold your ways of coping as meaningful communication from a deeper, knowing part of you, worth being listened to and understood.
+Together, we will engage in an exploration of what ails you (what modern psychology might call your 'symptoms').
+We hold this as meaningful communication from a deeper, knowing part of you, worth being listened to and understood.

 In the places that a medical model often believes are worth eradicating, we find the fibers of a soulful life.
-I might describe our work together as setting you on a path of becoming a weaver of the fibers; to build your tapestry of a whole life, rather than a fragmented one you may be tangled and trapped in.
+I might describe our work together as setting you on a path of becoming a symbolic weaver of those fibers; to build your tapestry of a whole life, rather than a fragmented one you may be tangled or trapped in.

-A part of this weaving is our going back in history, to ancestors, stories that have surfaced the world over; re-membering (or putting ourselves back together), truly as a part of something larger.
-We look for wider ranges of access, self-knowing, and expression in you, leaving you more resourced at an inner-level, able to not only cope with life, but flourish in it Whole.
+A part of this weaving is a process of re-membering (or putting ourselves back together), truly as a part of something larger, leaving you more resourced at an inner-level, able to not only cope with life, but to be Whole.

 My work incorporates creativity and the body.
-I think about expressive arts therapy and somatics, less as techniques we may do in the room, and more as a foundation for how I think, and what we get to hold together as our scope.
+I think about expressive arts therapy and somatics, less as techniques we may do in the room, and more as a foundation and scope of our work.

 You are much more than what you think; you are a work of art, a keeper of symbols, a body, a spirit, and a soul.
 Our work together is to bring all of this, in you, back to life.

-One of the many things I love about this work is that, even when we are sitting and talking, I am taking in imagery, symbolic, and sensory information you are bringing in, through what you say and how you gesture or move your body.
-These spontaneous, unconsciously generated expressions tend to be vastly more honest and communicative than what we're capable of telling about ourselves verbally.
-As we empathically bring this deep level of communication from you into our space together, it becomes a guide for our journey and a way that I can partner with you in bringing all you are back to life.
+As we may be sitting and talking, you are sharing at deep levels; through imagery, symbols, how you gesture or move your body.
+These unconsciously generated expressions tend to be vastly more communicative than what we're capable of saying verbally.
+As we empathically listen to these knowing, deeper levels of communication from you, they become guides for our journey.
+They show me the ways that I can partner with you in activating the healing seeds within you to flourish.

 In order to give you a sense of my approach, I will break-down how I think about these facets of my work.